RiverBench/riverbench.github.io/docs/documentation/contribute.md

 Do you have an interesting RDF dataset that would make a good addition to RiverBench?
 Great!

 Have a look at the **[dedicated guide on creating new datasets](creating-new-dataset.md)** which also explains the requirements for new datasets.
-If you still have questions, don't hesitate to contact RiverBench's maintainer by [opening an issue on GitHub](https://github.com/RiverBench/RiverBench/issues/new/choose).
+If you still have questions, don't hesitate to contact RiverBench's maintainers by [opening an issue on GitHub](https://github.com/RiverBench/RiverBench/issues/new/choose).

 <div style="text-align: center" markdown>[:material-database-plus: Propose a new dataset](creating-new-dataset.md){ .md-button }</div>